Unleash/unleash/website/docs/reference/project-collaboration-mode.md

 :::info Availability

-The change requests feature is an enterprise-only feature that was introduced in **Unleash 4.22.0**.
+The project collaboration mode is an enterprise-only feature that was introduced in **Unleash 4.22.0**.

 :::